SAFE-Stack/docs/docs/safe-template.md

 ## Examples
 * Create a SAFE application using all defaults: `dotnet new SAFE -lang F#`
-* Create a SAFE application using Saturn with Fable Remoting: `dotnet new SAFE -lang F# --Server saturn --Remoting`
+* Create a SAFE application using giraffe with Fable Remoting: `dotnet new SAFE -lang F# --Server giraffe --Remoting`
-* Create a SAFE application using Giraffe with Fulma: `dotnet new SAFE -lang F# --Server giraffe --Fulma landing`
+* Create a SAFE application using Suave with Fulma: `dotnet new SAFE -lang F# --Server suave --Fulma landing`